PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggHatcher.md

 ### Instructions

-1. Cursor must be on Picnic when opening the menu.
+1. Cursor must be on Boxes when opening the menu.

    <img src="images/EggHatcher.png">